docker/docs/engine/security/trust/trust_sandbox.md

 ### Prerequisites

 These instructions assume you are running in Linux or macOS.
 You can run this sandbox on a local machine or on a virtual machine.
-You will need to have privileges to run docker commands on your local machine or in the VM.
+You need to have privileges to run docker commands on your local machine or in the VM.

 This sandbox requires you to install two Docker tools: Docker Engine >= 1.10.0